PassKit/passkit-node-quickstart/README.md

 The tests will then delete and clean-up all assets that it created.

+If you don't want you assets to be deleted, comment out lines 10 - 12 in the `test/quick-start-loyalty.test.js` file.

 ### Notes

 For implementing in your own projects, use the PassKitClient class to manage connection to the PassKit gRPC endpoints.